 Provide a clear and descriptive project summary.
 Reviewing grant applications is challenging, and the more effective, simple, and meaningful your description, the easier it is for us to understand and evaluate your ideas.

-Chose example projects that rely on similar technologies or were built for similar audiences so we can better imagine what your current work is proposing.
+Choose example projects that rely on similar technologies or were built for similar audiences so that we can better imagine what your current work is proposing.

-We may have follow-up questions, so be sure you have someone involved in the technical development prepared to answer these.
+We may have follow-up questions, so be sure you have someone involved in technical development who is prepared to answer us.

 The application format

 Send a PDF file containning the following information.